multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 `fund` after making sure everything is ok on the fee aspect will set up the `deposit` storage increasing the number of tokens to transfer by the number of tokens paid to the endpoint and set the expiration date by the number of rounds specified within the `valability` parameter.

-The fees are unique per address and only cover one instance of transfer, either if it is a `claim` or a `forward`, per number of tokens transfered.
+The fees are unique per address and only cover one instance of transfer, either if it is a `claim` or a `forward`, per number of tokens transferred.
 Only by making one of these actions will consume the fee funds following to to refund the rest of the fees to the depositor.

 ## Claiming funds